 My research program lies at the intersection of economic history and development.
 In the past, institutional reforms in developing countries have involved a degree of copying successful solutions from more advanced economies.
 Japanese reforms during the Meiji period are a well konwn example.
 The introduction of the Novo Mercado, a special listing segment at the São Paulo Stock Exchange that emulates Germany’s Neuer Markt, is a more recent example.
 We cannot explain the considerable variation in the success of such reforms, but we know they impact impact growth and development.

-My ongoing research project investigates the role of individual actors involved in such transfers.
+Ongoing research projects investigate the role of individual actors involved in institutional reforms.
 I am particularly interested in the identities of colonial officers towards the end of colonialism, when colonies prepared for independence.

 I approach the issue from two angles.
 First, I have collected the biographical data of over 14,000 British colonial officers as a visitor at the Institute for Advanced Studies in Princeton from 2014 to 2015.
 Preliminary findings, which were presented at Harvard Law School in June 2015, indicate a robust relationship between the composition of the colonial administration in the 1950s and 1960s and modern-day institutional quality.

 I have also started as series of interviews with surviving colonial officers.
 Project VOICES systematically archives and publish the personal histories of over 100 British colonial officers.
 The combined research program has been submitted for financing to the European Research Council (ERC Starting Grant) in October 2018.

 Ongoing and planned projects exploit the new data.
 In “Bureaucratic expertise and sector-level economic performance: Evidence from the British Empire”, joint work with Guo Xu (Berkeley), we aim to explain the sector-level economic performance of former colonies by looking at the extended presence of former colonial servants after a colony gains independence.